 Where to stay in Xingping

-The owner of the guesthouse built the path to the mountain from where I took the first photo of the article.
-It took him over a year and he spent his own money on it.
-So far he doesn’t charge people to get to the mountain (unlike Xianggong hill).
+The guesthouse owner built the path to the mountain from where I took the article’s first photo.
+It took him over a year, and he spent his money on it.
+So far, he hasn’t charged people to get to the mountain (unlike Xianggong Hill).
+On Trip.com, you can find other options.

 Yangshuo (阳朔) travel guide